 Increasingly, talent is no longer loyal to a particular company—and that’s especially true for younger employees, says chief finance officer Eric Dutcher.
 To lure—and keep—them, you need to shift your perspective.

-Dutcher is CFO of MBOPartners, an Austin, Texas-based company that provides an independent workforce management platform.
+Dutcher is CFO of MBO Partners, an Ashburn, Virginia-based company that provides an independent workforce management platform.
 Previously, he was an executive in corporate financial planning and analysis with CoreLogic, a publicly traded information services and XaaS company, and spent eight years with international payments platform MoneyGram International.